vanaf1979/va79-base-theme/readme.md

 #### Service worker
 This theme usses a [Google Workbox](https://developers.google.com/web/tools/workbox/) service worker to leverage browser caching

+#### Functions.php
+The functions.php loads a va79-theme-class.php file packed with all kinds of nice trickery:
+- Clean up the header and footer.
+- Loading header, footer, ie8 and ie9 cssn files.
+- Loading app.js and html5shiv.js
+- Adds four widget areas for the footer.
+- etc...

 #### Todo
 - Testing the theme for v1.0 tag.